NRMSMITH/NRMSMITH/README.md

-- 👋 Hi, I’m @NRMSMITH.
+- 👋 Hi, I’m @NRMSMITH.Full-stack js dev 🪓
-- 🧑‍🏫 I’m currently working with Javascript mainly.
-- 🦋 I would like to do more work with DART/Flutter.

 <!---
 NRMSMITH/NRMSMITH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.